 November’s full moon, which will occur on Nov 19th, goes by several different names.
 According to the Farmer’s Almanac, it was called the Beaver Moon by the Algonquin tribes and colonial Americans.
 The reason for this is that hunters used to “set beaver traps before the swamps froze, to ensure a supply of warm winter furs.”
 Other Native American tribes called it the Full Frost Moon which appeals to me more on a spiritual level rather than celebrating the killing of beavers!

 If we see the November full moon as the Frost Moon, it is calling us to gather what we need for the coming winter season, be it physically, emotionally or spiritually.
-Due to a warm winter in North Carolina, I was still harvesting things from my medicinal herb garden through most of November!
+Due to a warm winter in North Carolina, I am still harvesting things from my medicinal herb garden!

 Physically, all the energy we put into our yards and outdoor activities has either slowed dramatically or ceased altogether.
 The shortening of our days as we move toward the Winter Equinox forces us to spend more time indoors.
 Perhaps we can use the energy of this full moon to ponder the things we need to do to our living space in order to make it feel warm and nurturing.
 We’ve all spent A LOT of time in our homes since the beginning of this pandemic.
 I find that clean rooms, nicely decorated and free of clutter help to nurture my creative and magical spirit.